 Use a VPN to find cheap flights

 I already tried, and it works!
 Sometimes, airlines are charging different fares for the exact same flight, depending on where you’re from!
 I met a Thai guy who had to pay twice less expensive the exact same flight as mine (he was paying in baht, I was paying in euros).
 When you use a VPN, you get around the problem because you can locate yourself wherever you want.
-If you’re using a strong currency (euro, but also british pound, US dollar…), it’s worth it to try!
+If you’re using a strong currency (euro, but also British pound, US dollar…), it’s worth it to try!
 You can have a nice surprise doing so!
 I use ExpressVPN.
 It’s easy, cheap, they have an app, and it doesn’t slow down my connection!
+Wanna know more about VPNs?
+Here’s why use a VPN when traveling!

 Other tips to find cheap flights